 Thank you for stumbling onto my website…

-In May 2019 I started an Instagram account to document my recovery, largely for myself (@Recovering_Nomad – now dormant).
+In May 2019 (at the beginning of my recovery journey) I started an Instagram account to document my recovery, largely for myself (@Recovering_Nomad – now dormant).

 Here I have shared my original Instagram posts from those earlier days in recovery and more recent blog posts, which I still write form time to time, now that I am no longer facing those daunting and intense early weeks and months.

 Since the early days of my recovery, I have achieved more than ever before and more than I could allow myself to believe possible for all those years of being so ill.

 Because I have lived with an eating disorder, I will never take for granted the small things in life and I am grateful everyday for more mental freedom than I have known for too many years.